MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 ### Liskov Substitution

+> Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.

 On legacy code bases inheritance is a pain in the backside and highly coupled.

 **Watch Kevlin discussion on this**